How To Win Your Wife Back After Hurting Her

 Q: Should I keep reaching out if she’s not responding?

 A: No. If she’s asked for space, honor it.
 Continually reaching out can feel invasive.
 Instead, work on yourself and let your growth speak for itself when she’s ready to engage again.
+Think of it like respecting the boundaries of a co worker after a conflict—giving space is essential for healing.

 Q: What if she’s seeing someone else?